mikeat7/crystal-manual/cdm-os/Genesis_what_is_an_LLM.md

 When a transformer is forced to emit tokens before its internal representation has fully CRYSTALed, the eventual answer is shallower, more generic, and more prone to hallucination.
 Give it extra silent (or visible) tokens and the same underlying attractor is allowed to settle fully → answer quality jumps.

-We developed an honesty codex that allows for the pause Copy and paste at:
+We developed an honesty codex that allows for the pause...

+Copy and paste at:

 clarityarmor.com